patahili/RunningDocs/CPP_IHV_Validation.md

   * AI Fabric with PSAPI/OCR integrated with the right EP
   * Either ability to hot-swap EP or repeated sharing of new AI Fabric packages with engineering EPs

-# Path forward with WinML "Replat" Stack
+## Path forward with WinML "Replat" Stack
-With Replat to WinML, the ingestion, management and release of EP's is done as a standalone process.
+With the transition to WinML, the ingestion, management and release of EP's is done as a standalone process.
 Ingested EPs are released as packages for WinML to manage and arbitrate on behalf of all WinML Clients.
 Therefore, WinML clients do not need to manage any part of the EP ingestion process; they can simply invoke API's that request WinML to prepare the underlying stack for them.
 This results in a few benefits:

 * Multiple WinML clients can use the same underlying EP
 * Clients do not need to ingest their own EPs.
 This avoids work on each client in terms of validation
-* We reduce the changes of EP torn states as different clients would end up in different stages or phases of EP ingestion through releases
+* We reduce the chances of EP torn states as different clients would end up in different stages or phases of EP ingestion through releases

 In the WinML stack, PSAPI and OCR do not need to carry IHV EPs.
 AI Fabric is a smaller, more nimble package that invokes WinML to prepare the device with the right EP and make use of them.
 Thus, engineering drops of AI Fabric, PSAPI and OCR do not need to be replaced on IHV-side unless there are brand new features that require new pieces of code in these areas.
 IHVs only need to replace the decoupled underlying EPs which are guaranteed to not contain breaking changes across WinML minor version updates.